Caxton Gibbet services

 After the roundabout was built in the 1950s, a number of petrol stations were attracted to the area.
 One, called Gibbet Filling Station, was positioned north of here.
 It opened in 1958 and was branded Nafta.
 Little Chef applied to build a restaurant here in 1961, but ultimately it didn't happen.
 Highway Restaurant opened instead, before closing in the 1970s.
 The land is now a hotel.

 To the west, there was a petrol station on either side of the road.
-Together they were known as Station 45, or variations on that name.
-Little Chef turned their attention to here in 1979, opening their restaurant in around 1984.
+Together they were known as Station 45, or variations of that name.
+Little Chef turned their attention to this part in 1979, opening their restaurant in 1985.
 The forecourt was rebuilt by Shell in 1982.

 21st Century